PersonofNote/aminorstudio-gatsby/src/pages/posts/2019-12-21-animated-map.md

 You know how when you're working on a big project it's easy to procrastinate?
 Especially if you're hitting a long or slow part?
 Well, I try to recognize that urge as an indicator that I need to take a break, but I also try to procrastinate by doing something else in the same vein so that I'm not completely switching  gears.
 In this case, that meant taking a quick break from some full-stack work to do a couple of fun map animations with [d3.js](https://d3js.org/)

-You can [see the demo here](href="https://personofnote.github.io/animated-map-drawing/), on Github Pages.
+You can [see the demo here](https://personofnote.github.io/animated-map-drawing/), on Github Pages.
+The dots are from a meteor strike dataset, and are there to complete the effect rather than to give deep information about meteors.

 First, I got my world map.
 I highly recommend [geoJSON.io](https://geojson.io).
 You pick your features, and it generates a file for you to download.
 Then, D3 makes it pretty easy to open the file as JSON and append each path to an SVG.